Published Feb 19, 2020, Updated Sep 16, 2021

-You’ve probably noticed that Isaac and I love Indian food.
-Typically we just go to Lehja when we’re craving it, but lately I’ve been on a mission to learn how to make some of my favorite dishes at home.
+Isaac and I love Indian food.
+Our favorite local restaurant for Indian food is Lehja so usually we just head there when we’re craving it, but lately I’ve been on a mission to make some of my favorite dishes at home.

 - 1 1/2 Tablespoons coconut oil